rakbarca10/E-VOTING/README.md

-# E-VOTING
+# E-Voting-System

-Online voting system is a software platform that can be used to securely conduct votes and elections.
-As a digital platform, they eliminate the need to cast your votes using paper or having to gather in person.
+An online voting system (website) developed using HTML5, CSS, and Javascript for the front end of the website and PHP and MySQL for the backend.